Iraj Eskandari: Founding of the Tudeh Party

 After his prison sentence was cut short, Iraj Eskandari decided to co-found the Tudeh Party of Iran with the goal of attracting the new radical generation of young progressive nationalist-communists.
 In his diaries, he writes that "they [the founders of the Tudeh party] had on their mind to create a national movement of democratic, patriotic and progressive forces to dominate sectarianism".

 In the first congress of the Tudeh Party, his membership was consolidated and he became member of 3-person board of first secretaries of the Tudeh Party.

 In the Majlis

-Eskandari was elected into the 14th Iranian Majlis, representing with Sari County of the Mazandaran Province 6 March 1944 until 12 March 1946.
-Inside the Majlis, he backed the Tudeh Party by advocating for the soviet exploit of Iranian oil.
-Later on in his life, Eskandari went on to expressing his regret of doing such an action.
+Eskandari was elected into the 14th Iranian Majlis, representing the Sari County of Mazandaran Province from 6 March 1944 until 12 March 1946.
+Inside the Majlis, he backed the Tudeh Party by advocating for the soviet exploitation of Iranian oil.
+Later on in his life, Eskandari went on to express regret over this action.

 As a minister

-On July, 1946, in a controversial decision, Ahmad Qavam appointed three ministerial positions to be under the authority of the Tudeh Party, as to retain his government's relations with the Soviet Union and also as a solution to internal and foreign problems regarding the Tudeh Party.
+In July 1946, in a controversial decision, Ahmad Qavam appointed three ministerial positions to be under the authority of the Tudeh Party, as to retain his government's relations with the Soviet Union and also as a solution to internal and foreign problems regarding the Tudeh Party.
 Eskandari was chosen as the minister of trade, crafts and arts until the end of the year, when he was set aside from the government's cabinet.